What is state authorization?

 The paramedic program at Great Falls College prepares students to sit for the National Registry Certification Examination to gain licensure.
 Additional information is forthcoming.

 Upon completion of the PTA program, the graduate is prepared to take the National Physical Therapist Assistant Examination (NPTAE) provided by the Federation of State Boards of Physical Therapy and must receive a passing score in order to become a licensed PTA.
 Licensure is required to practice as a physical therapist assistant in Montana and is overseen by the State of Montana Board of Physical Therapy Examiners.
-To find information regarding licensure please visit the American Physical Therapy Association (APTA) website
+To find information regarding licensure please visit the American Physical Therapy Association (APTA) website.
+Once the NPTAE exam is successfully passed, a graduate may be eligible to apply for licensure by endorsement in any of the 50 states.
+Graduates who wish to practice in a state other than Montana will likely have additional licensing requirements to complete prior to practicing in a state outside of Montana.

 Great Falls College MSU is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU), and is reporting this information in compliance with Standard 2.G.3.
 The Respiratory Therapy program is accredited by the Commission on Accreditation for Respiratory Care (COARC).